GiuliaGronchi/portfolio/README.md

 ### LST for suspended particles
 [Laser Transmission Spectroscopy](https://ieeexplore.ieee.org/document/9359477)

-Laser Transmission Spectroscopy (LTS) is a cutting-edge technique for characterization of biological nanoparticles.
+Laser Transmission Spectroscopy (LTS) is a cutting-edge technique for characterization of **biological nanoparticles**.
 It is often used to measure dimensions and absolute concentration of exosomes, bacteria, and cells in vivo suspensions and is a promising new method for diagnostics.
 During [this project](https://github.com/GiuliaGronchi/LTS) at Sapienza University, we designed a new experimental setup with a tunable wavelength laser and developed a **Python** software tool for analyzing the transmitted data.

 <p align="center">
   <img src="/assets/img/laser.png" alt="Images">